02developer/yapper/README.md

 - [ ] The text inputted by the user is fed into a small language model (SLM) that I trained to respond like a patient.
 (For context, I am able to inference this SLM on my laptop which has an 8th-gen i5 processor and 8gb of RAM.
 I get somewhere between 112 and 120 tokens per second).
 - [ ] The patient interview follows the following format: https://web.archive.org/web/20240419094912/https://resident360.nejm.org/training-resources/patient-communication/the-medical-interview/core-concepts
     - [ ] The user should be able to ask the patient many about many of the questions/topics listed in the outline
-- [ ] The images for the characters in this game were generated using DALL-E
+- [ ] The images for the characters in this game were generated using DALL-E and than remastered by hand.

  ![Alt text](screenshots/1.png)
  ![Alt text](screenshots/2.png)